Mr England 2017/ 2018 – Jack Eyers

 Since his win, Jack who represented Dorset has appeared in media throughout the world both online and in print.

-“My ambition is to be a full-time athlete by 2020, “ said Jack who is travelling to Russia before going off to Sri Lanka in November with modeling and Mr England appearances.
+“My ambition is to be a full-time athlete by 2020, “ said Jack Eyers who travelled to Russia before going off to Sri Lanka in November 2018.

-Already Envoy London has made Jack a bespoke wardrobe ready for Mr World and Jack has been invited on a trip to Sri Lanka in November to Hameedia House by the owner of the brand Mr Fouzul Hameed to model for the brand.
+Envoy London invited Jack and the two runners up on a trip to Sri Lanka in November to Hameedia House by the owner of the brand Mr Fouzul Hameed to model for the brand.

 Jacks Bio in his own words